-The LDS concept of addiction recovery is all about finding SACRED SPACES…in our minds, in our spirits, and for our physical bodies.
+The LDS concept of addiction recovery is about finding SACRED SPACES…in our minds, spirits, and physical bodies.
 One of the hallmarks of our Addiction Recovery Program meetings is that we traditionally hold these meetings in places (churches, seminary/institute buildings, etc.) that have been set apart and dedicated as sacred spaces.

 In short…it’s easy to feel the spirit in these places.

 Remember my description of my first online ARP meeting?
 The meeting I was SO excited to be attending?
 My home office is downstairs, in a dark, windowless corner.
 My current office is in a finished basement, so the walls are paneled and the floors carpeted.
 The room is climate-controlled, but it still reminds me of something far more sinister:

 When I was actively drinking, guess where I drank…?
 That’s right—in front of my computer in a dark corner of an unfinished basement.

 News Flash: In case you haven’t figured this out yet,